To be accepted for admission into the program, a student must present:

 The program is open to applicants without regard to age, creed, race, sex or national origin.
 Because written and oral communication is an integral part of many courses, students must communicate clearly in English.

-International students may take this program in the online format, however the revised curriculum no longer meets the requirements set by the United States to allow applicants to qualify for student visa (“F” status).
+International students may take this program in the online format, however, the revised curriculum no longer meets the requirements set by the United States to allow applicants to qualify for a student visa (“F” status).
 For international students considering the online format for the program, the application needs to include the World Education Service (WES) evaluation of the transcripts, along with a statement of financial responsibility and an original copy of TOEFL scores.
 Students need to contact WES (www.wes.org) for submitting transcripts for evaluation.

 A maximum of six (6) hours transfer credit may be granted for graduate work at another institution.
 The student must supply a course description and syllabus in order to facilitate the transfer of credit.
 After matriculation at La Salle, students must have a course pre-approved by the director (in conjunction with the appropriate faculty member(s)) for it to be considered for transfer purposes.